kmuncie/warwick-clip-notes/README.md

   * Br.
 Franz concluding remarks to Gilead class
 * 906
   * Br.
 Knorr releasing the New World Translation
+* 943
+  * "All Scripture is Beneficial" WBBR radio episode narrated by Ulysses Glass
+* 944
+  * Many Governing Body give comments on love and brotherhood
 * 951
   * Childrens' bedtime story on WBBR
 * 959